 LostWoods is a small cattery breeding only Norwegian Forest Cats, located in Helena, Montana.
-I currently have three females and three males.
+I currently have five females and two males in my breeding program.
 My husband is determined to keep me from turning into a “cat lady”, so I expect the cattery will always be quite small.
-In addition to the Wegies, I have a cat from a shelter, Zeke.
+In addition to the Norwegian Forest Cats, I have a cat from a shelter, Zeke.

 I have always had cats in my life.
-Several years ago my daughter convinced me to adopt a kitten from one of her co-workers.
+Back in 1999 my daughter convinced me to adopt a kitten from one of her co-workers.
 We named this adorable gray puff of a kitten Cloud.
 He was the first new kitten I’d had in many years and, perhaps because of that, he was very special and spoiled.
 One day I was looking at a cat calendar and saw a cat that looked just like Cloud.
 It was a Norwegian Forest Cat!
-This prompted me to research Wegies.
+This prompted me to research NFCs.
 In the course of learning about the breed, I realized it was unlikely Cloud was any part Norwegian Forest Cat, but he sure looked and acted like one!

-When I lost Cloud in a tragic accident, I decided I wanted a Wegie.
+When I lost Cloud in a tragic accident, I decided I wanted a NFC of my own.
 After doing more research and talking with a number of breeders, I bought my first girl, Meisterhaus Shira.
 Shira is everything I dreamed of – independent, smart, affectionate, and full of personality.
 She is very outgoing and doesn’t even mind the neighborhood children petting and grabbing her when we go for walks.
 Since then several more wonderful Wegies have joined our family.

 Some of my breeding cats live with my friend Brenda Mosal.
 I met Brenda when she and her family bought Gwena from me.
-Since then we've become great friends, show road warriors, and co-owners of two cats.
-I hope one day to convince Brenda to have her own cattery, but for now she's happy to be a host home for the LostWoods cats.
+Since then we've become great friends, show road warriors, and co-owners of three male cats.
+I finally convinced Brenda to have her own cattery -- you can check her out at Red Canyon.
+We still co-own a breeding male and work closely together even though we now live 800 miles apart.

 My goals as a breeder are to produce healthy cats with a wonderful, easy-going personality, as well as preserve the beauty the breed.
 Norwegian Forest Cats are relatively rare at cat shows in the Rockies and the Pacific Northwest.
 I look forward to showing my cats, not just to win ribbons, but to also introduce more of the public to this lovely breed.
 Check out the Show News page to see where we'll be next.